-To pop or not to pop the zit... that is the question!
-Bobby Box spoke with Dr. Karan Lal to examine the causes of butt zits, treating them, and how to prevent butt acne from appearing on your patootie.
+What causes butt acne?
+Should I pop it?
+Bobby Box spoke with dermatologist Dr. Karan Lal to examine the causes of zits on butts, treating them, and how to prevent butt acne from appearing on your patootie ever again.

 I am no stranger to acne.
 Indeed, I was one of those quiet, insecure teens who rarely went without a face full of zits.
 It had gotten so bad that I was eventually advised to take a strong prescription medication to keep breakouts at bay.

 I still get the occasional zit, but these have been manageable.
 The ones I'm more offended by reside on a different landscape.
 A place of bouncy abundance, where the sun doesn't shine.
-I'm talking, of course, about my butt, and butt acne AKA "butt-ne".
+I'm talking, of course, about my butt, and butt acne AKA "butt-ne" or "butt zits".

 According to market research from NPD, we're experiencing something of a butt acne pandemic, given the popularity of "athleisure" fashion, which we typically sweat in and is tighter-fitting.
 This combination, you will soon discover, makes your booty a breeding ground for bacteria and inflammation.